thirumurthis/Azure-notes/Az203_notes.md

 Demo:

-1. create a Key Vault,
+a. create a Key Vault,
-2. Add the key to the keyvault, called KEK (Key encryption key)
+b.
+Add the key to the keyvault, called KEK (Key encryption key)
-3. Enable the Access policy in the key vault advanced option (list below, and save it) Enable Acess to Azure Disk Encryption for volume encryption.
+c.
+Enable the Access policy in the key vault advanced option (list below, and save it)
+      Enable Acess to Azure Disk Encryption for volume encryption.
       Enable access to Azure Resource Manager for template deployment.
       Enable access to Azure Virtual Machines for deployment.
-4. Create a VM, in this case use a windows VM.
+d.
+Create a VM, in this case use a windows VM.

 ```
 $keyVaultName = "<keyvalut name>"